NanoFabricFX/dapr-intro/README.md

 ## Why Dapr?

-a platform and language agnostic runtime for microservices and cloud native applications.
+A platform and language agnostic runtime for microservices and cloud native applications.

 ### Microservices Architecture